 This is the classic situation sales VPs and CROs find themselves in because the goal line keeps moving during the revenue budgeting process and negotiation.
 During sales budgeting, you might get pressured into signing off on an ever-increasing and, quite frankly, unachievable revenue target thanks to an unclear understanding of the market by the board, a wish to look better to higher-ups, a lack of knowledge about how quickly engineering can turn around a product, or any number of factors.

 Once that target has been agreed to, however, it’s up to you to deliver it, and you’re going to get pressure and requests for funds to deliver from marketing and engineering.
-Marketing will always need more programs to generate marketing qualified leads and engineering needs resources to deliver on the product deliverables/time frames that had previously been promised.
+Marketing will always need more lead generation programs to generate marketing qualified leads and engineering needs resources to deliver on the product deliverables/time frames that had previously been promised.
 The bottom line is that once you sign up for an overaggressive number, you’re the one that is held accountable for not achieving or exceeding the unachievable.

 Read our eBook “12 Bad Habits That Destroy Inside Sales Productivity” to learn more ways that you can avoid getting fired.